|Follow PSU Men's Basketball:||Follow @PennStateMBB|

 Three-year member of program promoted to direct men's basketball strength and conditioning

-He spent his first three seasons serving as Penn State basketball's assistant speed, strength and conditioning coach, helping to develop and implement a year-round training program for both the men's and women's programs.
-Last year, Spayd was able to refine the program and offer further training assistance and guidance.
+For three seasons prior, he served as Penn State basketball’s assistant speed, strength and conditioning coach helping to develop and implement a year-round training program for both the men’s and women’s programs.

 A 2010 graduate of Juniata College with a degree in sports management and marketing, he earned a master’s degree in exercise science - performance enhancement and injury prevention from California University of Pennsylvania in 2011.
 He is certified as a U.S. Weightlifting Level I Sports Performance Coach and a NASM Performance Enhancement Specialist.
 He also holds certifications from the National Association of Speed and Explosion and Level I SKOGG System Coach Certification.